U.S. Department of Energy Solar Decathlon

 The U.S. Department of Energy Solar Decathlon is an award-winning program that challenges 20 collegiate teams to design, build, and operate solar-powered houses that are cost-effective, energy-efficient, and attractive.
 In addition to showcasing the cost savings and environmental benefits of market-ready solar technologies, the event encourages participating students to think in new ways about incorporating practical, affordable clean-energy solutions into residential applications.

 The teams spend almost two years creating houses powered exclusively by the sun.
-They design, build, and test their houses before transporting them to Washington, D.C.
-When the competition begins, the student decathletes must rebuild their houses within a week and put them through a series of 10 contests designed to identify the winning combination of aesthetics and performance.
+They design, build, and test their houses before transporting them to Irvine, CA. When the competition begins, the student decathletes must rebuild their houses within a week and put them through a series of 10 contests designed to identify the winning combination of aesthetics and performance.

-Each of these rigorous biennial design competitions culminates in the announcement of an overall winner.
+The Solar Decathlon is a two-year educational program that culminates with the competition and the announcement of an overall winner.
 But in the end, the satisfaction of developing and demonstrating innovative and affordable clean-energy housing solutions that could influence the way millions of people live in the future makes every decathlete a winner.

 Promoting Building Technologies Research and Adoption